Answered By: Jennifer Harris Last Updated: Jun 23, 2017 Views: 38

 There are several questions that you can ask yourself to help you determine if a book you have found would be considered a scholarly resource.

 - Is the author a recognized expert on the topic?
 What are the author’s credentials?
 Scholarly authors typically have terminal degrees in their field.
 To help you track down information about an author, please refer to this FAQ: How can I find information about an author?

 - Do you see citations or footnotes throughout the text and references (a list of cited sources that the author consulted to support their research in the book) after each chapter or at the end of the book?
 You can find examples of a references or works cited page here.

 - Do you see a lot of jargon, or subject-specific words or acronyms, being used often without any explanation of their meaning?
 Scholarly books are written by scholars for their peers in the field who already know these terms.

 - Who is the publisher?
 Generally, university presses are a good sign that you have a scholarly work, but there are other publishers that have a good reputation as well.
 There are commercial academic publishers, professional and trade associations that publish, as well as government organizations.
-The Colorado State University Libraries has done an excellent job of compiling a list of these.

 You may also want to consider: